maths/moodle-qbank_gitsync/README.md

 This will help synchronise questions from part of a larger external library of materials (the git repro) to a moodle question bank.
 This has the advantage of not importing irrelevant material from a large external library of materials into moodle.
 (But see "duplicates and waste" below.)
 A large moodle question bank can also be split into separate external git repositories in this way.

 The question category structure on initial export/import is maintained.
 So if you import only questions in directory 'top/cat-1/subcat-1' into Moodle they will be placed in your specified context in category 'top/cat 1/subcat 1' not simply in 'top' and vice versa for export.
 You can move questions around within Moodle after their initial import/export.
+In particular, once a manifest file links questions in moodle to files in the local directory it is the moodle DB `questionid` number which is relevant, not the current position of the question in the moodle question bank.

 ## Duplicates and waste